crd2go/crd2go/README.md

 # CRD2Go

-CRD2Go is a simple tool to generate your Go struct types off existing CRDs.
-This is best suited for development workflows in which the CRDs might be avbailable before the Go code as, for insatnce might happeni fthe CRD code is auto generated from an OpenAPi spec or similar.
+CRD2Go is a simple tool to generate your Go struct types off existing Kubernetes CRDs.
+This is best suited for development workflows in which the CRDs might be available before the Go code as, for instance might happen if the CRD code is auto generated from an OpenAPI spec.

 ## Usage

-You can this as a tool directly in your Go projects with a simple command:
+You can use this as a Go tool directly in your Go projects with a simple command:

 ```shell
 go get -tool github.com/crd2go/crd2go